Jamaican Poetry, contributed by Tracie Blake

 From these eras of poets also sprung poets such as James Berry, Joan Andrea Hutchinson, Geoffrey Philip, Langston Hughes, Ralph Thompson and Valerie Bloom.

-Traditional Jamaican Poetry has expanded into Dub Poetry.
+Poetry in Jamaica has expanded into Dub Poetry.
 Dub Poetry is a form of musical poetic expression tied to Reggae Music.
 It is typically written and performed by Rastafarians with a distinct drumming as the background music.
 It emerged in the early 1970s when disc-jockeys started "rapping" poems and lyrics to the music they spun.

 It soon became popular as a label in Jamaica and on the British scene.
 The Rastafarian religious beliefs are featured a lot in Dub Poetry and Dub Poets are largely of the Rastafarian Sect.
 This has been influential in embracing unity and peace amongst political activists in the island.